viperva/dotnet/README.md

 # dotnet

-school project repository of a razor page made in ASP.NET form that keeps put in data in a local database
+School project repository of a razor page made in ASP.NET.
+Page contains a form that keeps put in data in a local database.